zengxu-yang/linux-on-winbook-tw102/README.md

 * Battery monitor.
 Kernel reconfiguration and rebuilding needed to make it work.
 See issues below.
 * Backlight brightness control.
 It works after rebuilding the kernel.
 See issues below.
 * USB charging.
+* Touchscreen works with issues.
+* Suspend/Wakeup works with issues.
 ## Things Don't Work
-* Touchscreen.
-Probably need to extract firmware from Windows 10 drivers.
-There are some firmware files online but I didn't find one for this particular device.
 * Cameras
-* Suspend/Wakeup

 ## Issues
 * GRUB menu is not readable, possibly due to framebuffer display problems.
 Workaround: Uncomment line